-Criminal Defense: The "Truth"
+Criminal Defense: An Overview

 A prosecutor and a defense attorney can both use the same foundation of factual events and come up with two completely different stories.
 Think of this in the way that you would think of a map of the United States.
 In one map, you have the states depicted in their geographic areas with the state borders in dark lines.
-However, the other map instead shows the United States in a gradient scale of colors based upon the average income per population.
+However, the other map instead shows the United States in a gradient scale of colors based on the average income per population.
 Although both maps are true, they will probably look nothing alike.

 It's up to the attorney and the defendant to come up with the best story possible for the defendant's situation.
 The end story should have such characteristics as:

-- Being based in a truthful foundation of evidence.
+- Being based on a truthful foundation of evidence.
 For example, if the defendant's car was being used as a getaway car, show that the defendant's car was stolen from them at gunpoint the morning of the crime.

 - Explaining and proving why the events that occurred in the defendant's story were the actual events.
-For example, if the defendant claims to not have been at the crime scene when the crime occurred, the defendant's story must show why the defendant wasn't there.
+For example, if the defendant claims not to have been at the crime scene when the crime occurred, the defendant's story must show why the defendant wasn't there.

 Creating a Criminal Defense Strategy

-In many situations, defense attorneys will:
+In many situations, a criminal defense attorney might also:

-- Get defendants to write down the version of events as seen from their own point of view.
+- Get defendants to write down the version of events as seen from their point of view.

 "Dennis, you're being charged with conspiracy to commit armed robbery.
-This means that you're being charged with planning with at least one other person to commit armed robbery and have taken steps towards achieving this goal.
+This means that you're being charged with planning with at least one other person to commit armed robbery and have taken steps to achieve this goal.
 In speaking with the assistant district attorney about your case, I now know that they plan on showing that you purchased a gun after talking with Frank and George.
-They claim that your talk with Frank and George was to plan the armed robbery and that your purchase of the gun was in furtherance of the crime.
+They claim that your talk with Frank and George was to plan the armed robbery and that your purchase of the gun was in furtherance of this crime.
 Now, do you have anything to tell me about your purchase of the gun or your talk with Frank and George?"

 Learn More About Legal Defenses from an Attorney

 There are various criminal defense strategies that may be available to you depending on the nature of your case and the individual facts.
 Whether you hope to plead "truth" or completely deny the allegations, a criminal defense attorney will be able to best explain all your options and what defenses may be raised in your case.